practicalli/engineering-playbook/docs/continuous-integration/github/workflows/megalinter.md

 The MegaLinter workflow can also apply fixes it finds to pull requests and commit_message

 !!!
 WARNING "Applying fixes can make for confusing commits"
-    Using the `--fix` option with the local MegaLinter runner is a more effective way to manage automatic fixes by MegaLinter, especially if code and configuration changes are staged or committed before automatically fixing.
+    Using the `--fix` option with the [:fontawesome-solid-book-open: local MegaLinter runner](/engineering-playbook/code-quality/megalinter/#run-megalinter) is a more effective way to manage automatic fixes by MegaLinter, especially if code and configuration changes are staged or committed before automatically fixing.
 Automatic fixes can then be discarded or treated as a separate commit using any Git tool.

 ???
 EXAMPLE "MegaLinter Workflow with Apply Fixes"